johnmidgley/opencola-alpha/README.md

 | <img src="img/trust.png" width="25" /> | Trust the current page (saves page implicitly) |
 | <img src="img/search.png" width="25" /> | Go to search / feed page |

+Use the Persona selector to choose where you want to save your item (see next section on Personas)

 # Personas

 Personas give you ways to organize your conversations with Peers.
 Each persona can have a unique set of Peers to connect with.
 It's like having separate identities you can share with people for different purposes.

 The main Persona selector can be found at the top of most pages of OpenCola.
 Use it to quickly switch between your feeds and peers.
 This is how you tell which Persona is currently active.

-There's also a Persona selector in the action bar below each post.
+On your feed when "All" personas is selected, there's also a Persona selector in the action bar below each post.
 This one lets you quickly take action as a Persona when you save, comment, tag, etc. It's most useful for transferring posts between Personas.
 If you wanted to save a post from your Work persona to your Crochet Clan persona you would just find the post, choose "Crochet Clan" in the selector and click the "Save" icon.

 <img src="img/persona-selector.png" width="800" />